yyhh-org/site/content/thinkpad-hotkeys-in-kde4.md

 Slug: thinkpad-hotkeys-in-kde4
 Alias: /blog/2010/12/thinkpad-hotkeys-kde4
 Lang: en
+Summary: Moving ThinkPad X61 hotkeys and power management from a custom ACPI setup to KDE4's PowerDevil, with changes to let KDE receive the key events.
 ---

 I have kept my Thinkpad X61 laptop up to date with Debian sid for a few years.
 The KDE4 in Debian sid is at version **4.4.5** at this moment, and I think it is mature enough for me to switch the laptop power management from [my own hacked up solution](/blog/2007/10/thinkpad-x61-hotkeys-solution-debian-linux) to a KDE integrated one.
 My old solution still works for the most part, but there are some glitches after repeated supsend-resume cycles.
 As the system keeps evolving, I suspect more things would break.